neftales/homelab/README.md

 Bellow there are some objectives I want to achieve:

-- [ ] Access services out my network using VPN
+- [ ] Access services out of my network using VPN
 - [ ] Create VMs in PC with KVM automatically using cloud images.
 - [ ] The server should be automatically provisioned.
 - [ ] Should be easy to recreate the entire system.